 3. Requirement to Live On-Campus

 Many universities require first-year students to live on campus, which contributes to the higher costs of attending these institutions.
 This can cost you thousands in living expenses.
 Additionally, you may be required to purchase a meal plan if you live on campus.
-To avoid this requirement, you may need to live in the area.
+To avoid this requirement, you may need to live within commuting distance.

 FAQs About Community College vs. University